 Russell D. Moore is President of the Southern Baptist Ethics & Religious Liberty Commission.
 He earned a B.S. in history and political science from the University of Southern Mississippi.
 He also received the M.Div. in biblical studies from New Orleans Baptist Theological Seminary and the Ph.D. in systematic theology from The Southern Baptist Theological Seminary.
 He is the author or editor of five books, including Tempted and Tried: Temptation and the Triumph of Christ, Adopted for Life: The Priority of Adoption for Christian Families and Churches, and The Kingdom of Christ: The New Evangelical Perspective.
 He and his wife Maria are the parents of five boys.

 Trillia Newbell serves as the ERLC’s Consultant for Women’s Initiatives.
 She has a degree in political science from the University of Tennessee and is author of the forthcoming book, United: Captured by God’s Vision for Diversity.
 She is a contributor to the Council on Biblical Manhood and Womanhood, Desiring God, and The Gospel Coalition.
 Trillia is married to Thern, and they have two children.

-Dr. David Platt has been the pastor at the Church at Brook Hills in Birmingham, Ala., since 2006.
+Dr. David Platt is the president of the Southern Baptist Convention's International Mission Board.
 He went to the University of Georgia, and then earned a M.Div, Th.M, and Ph.D. from New Orleans Baptist Theological Seminary.
 He has previously served at New Orleans Baptist Theological Seminary as Dean of Chapel and Assistant Professor of Expository Preaching and Apologetics, and as Staff Evangelist at Edgewater Baptist Church in New Orleans.
 He has authored several books, Radical, Radical Together, and Follow Me.
 David and his wife, Heather, live in Birmingham with their four children.